 Last year, I’d never have called myself a programmer.
-Sure, I’d dabbled a bit here and there: I took a few computer science courses in high school and college, cobbled together some Excel macros and one-off data processing scripts in medical school, and hand-wrote two websites in the late 90s.
-I’d never written code daily, even while taking computer science classes, and most importantly, I’d never collaborated on a software project.
+Sure, I’d dabbled a bit here and there, but I’d never written code daily and I’d never collaborated on a large software project.
 At best, I was a dilettante.

 Nine months later, I’m on a different plane: I’m still no expert, but I’m definitely a programmer (or at least a code monkey).
 Writing code every day is an important part of my job, and I love it.
 If you’re interested in learning to code, especially in Python, I hope my story helps you get started faster.

 Oddly enough, learning the syntax of a programming language—the rules for assembling words, curly braces, backslashes, and all the other typographical flotsam in the corners of your keyboard into working code—was relatively easy.
 Python is particularly straightforward, and Zed Shaw’s Learn Python the Hard Way taught me the basics in a single weekend.
 Experimenting in an interactive environment was very helpful at this stage, since the interpreter caught all my mistakes, printed a helpful error message, and let me try again right away.
 Whenever I didn’t understand where I’d gone wrong, pasting the error message verbatim into Google always turned up a relevant answer.